 Who Would Raise Your Children If Something Happened to You?

 Who will you leave your child with if you die?
 What are our plans if this were to happen?
 Putting your assets in a trust, or last desires into a Will – helps to make sure your financial holdings are passed on to whomever you want them to go.
-However, if you don’t create a care plan, or declare a guardian for your children the courts may decide who cares for your children if you die.
+However, if you don’t create a care plan or declare a guardian for your children, the courts may decide who cares for your children if you die.

 Are you comfortable with a stranger making this decision?